loc-conformance/linebench/README.md

 Lines have no such reference and are compared between instances.
 The tolerance belongs to the corpus, `tolerance = "1%"`, since how many odd files a tree holds is a property of the tree.
-A count of zero fails, and so does one outside the tolerance: the definition names a language the tree does not have, or selects less than the others.
+A count of zero fails, and so does one outside the tolerance: the definition names a language the tree does not have, or selects fewer files than the others.
 This is what catches a definition that turns off too little: cloc on Linux matches an extension by its exact case, so `--include-ext=s` skipped the 1,350 `.S` files of the kernel and came out 2.2% under the corpus.

 The `releases` lines say whether the version each definition pins is still the newest published, one lookup per counter on the channel it fetches from.
-Answers are kept six hours beside the binaries.
+Answers are cached six hours beside the binaries.
 A lookup that fails prints why, in yellow, and the check passes all the same.
 Nothing is fetched here.
 Over a list of corpora the block is printed once, after the last of them, and covers every counter any corpus ran, since the answer does not change from one corpus to the next.